aewshopping/ssg-deploy-test/src/posts/reviews/2023-09-08-review-pax.md

 The second caveat is stylistic.
 Holland’s writing is fluid and pacy but - paradoxically - it can also be florid and unnecessarily convoluted.[^6] Again as per above, the whole journey is rewarding and worthwhile but a few of the by-roads are not as smooth as they might be.

+Ultimately though the sheer relish and exuberance with which Holland marches us through the history compensates for these wrinkles and makes Pax a delight to read.

 ### Conclusion

-Overall though this is an excellent book, and although it has fallen just short of being awarded a 5 star triumph, it nevertheless leaves an impressive trail of defeated enemies, stormed cities, castrated boys and exploded volcanoes.
+This is an excellent book, awarded a 5 star triumph: with an impressive procession of defeated enemies, stormed cities, castrated boys and exploded volcanoes.

 You may finish it _still_ thinking that transforming a young lad into the image of your dead wife is an unacceptable thing to do.
 But you will certainly appreciate that standards of good and bad behaviour _can_ alter dramatically over time - that the Romans thought very differently to us.